As Controversy Swirls, Facebook Dials Down the Swagger On Its Developer Conference - Slashdot

 Expect the level data access to be restored to it's former glory in a year or so.
 Naturally, they may start charging by the number of profiles you request to prevent us "little people" from using it.

-Funny how FB is no longer the Big Brother (Score:2)
+Funny how FB is no longer the Big Brother (Score:1)

 https://www.marketwatch.com/story/genealogy-site-traps-alleged-serial-killer-how-your-dna-could-be-used-against-you-2018-04-28